Aaron Civale: Chicago White Sox

 On June 13, 2025, the Brewers traded Civale and cash considerations to the Chicago White Sox in exchange for Andrew Vaughn.
 The cash was included to cover the difference between Civale and Vaughn's salaries.
 In 13 starts for Chicago, Civale logged a 2-7 record and 5.37 ERA with 55 strikeouts over 67 innings of work.

 Chicago Cubs

 On August 31, 2025, Civale was claimed off waivers by the Chicago Cubs.
+Civale made five appearances for the Cubs, registering a 1-0 record and 2.08 ERA with 14 strikeouts and one save over 13 innings of work.

+Athletics

+On February 10, 2026, Civale signed a one-year, $6 million contract with the Athletics.
+He made 16 appearances (including 15 starts) for the team, compiling a 5–7 record and 5.42 ERA with 58 strikeouts across 74 2/3 innings pitched.
+Civale was designated for assignment by the Athletics on July 15.

+Chicago Cubs (second stint)

+On July 18, 2026, the Athletics traded Civale and cash considerations to the Chicago Cubs in exchange for Aiden Moffett.